j-hw-wong/SWEPT/README.md

 bandpowers - handled by the ```pcl_measurement/``` package
 3) The inference analysis to constrain the w0-wa Dark Energy Equation of State parameters from the measured 3x2pt data vector - handled by the ```inference_analysis/``` package.
-These rely on the ```gaussian_cl_likelihood``` and ```angular binning``` packages, which have been forked/redeveloped from https://github.com/robinupham/gaussian_cl_likelihood, https://github.com/robinupham/angular_binning (Upham+21, https://research.manchester.ac.uk/en/studentTheses/analysis-methods-for-precision-cosmology-with-weak-gravitational-)
+These rely on the ```gaussian_cl_likelihood``` and ```angular binning``` packages, which have been forked/redeveloped from https://github.com/robinupham/gaussian_cl_likelihood, https://github.com/robinupham/angular_binning (Upham+21, Thesis)

 Each of these folders come with relevant READMEs in the file structure to give a walkthrough on how to run the relevant simulation/analysis.
 Each (and all) of these components of the end-to-end 3x2pt cosmological analysis is defined for a